ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

    interface with ``public_key``, ``secret_key`` and the received ``data``, ``tag``, ``info`` storing the resulting ``resp``.

-4. The Server should then respond to the POST request with a message of type ``redemption-result`` and a signed body of:
+4. The server should then respond to the POST request with a message of type ``redemption-result`` and a signed body of:

 ~~~